Sir Justinian Isham, 5th Baronet: Career

 Isham was narrowly elected Member of Parliament for Northamptonshire against a Whig opponent at a by-election on 21 May 1730.
 He voted faithfully with the Tory party.
 He was returned unopposed to Parliament at the 1734 British general election.

 Death and legacy

-Isham died without issue, suddenly, on 5 March 1737, probably from a stroke or heart attack, and was buried in Lampton with his monument being sculpted by Peter Scheemakers.
+Isham died without issue, suddenly, on 5 March 1737, probably from a stroke or heart attack, and was buried in the Church of All Saints, Lamport with his monument being sculpted by Peter Scheemakers.